Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: Local configurational relaxation time

-We rescale our data found from different conditions with the above method for both samples, and show the results in Fig.~\ref{fig:exp_fit_para} (e) and (f).
-All data well collapse onto the master curve given by Eq.~\ref{eq:scaled_exp_fit_transformation_function}.
-Note that, since the exponent $\lambda$ is involved in this rescaling, Eq.~\ref{eq:scaled_exp_fit_transformation_function} implies an intrinsic relation between the nonlinear rheology of the system and the interplay between convection and thermal activation.
+We rescale our data found from different conditions with the above method for both samples, and show the results in figure~\ref{fig:exp_fit_para} (e) and (f).
+All data well collapse onto the master curve given by equation~\ref{eq:scaled_exp_fit_transformation_function}.

-Here, both the values of $\lambda$ of two samples are close to $2/3$.
-Similar results are also observed in other LJ supercooled liquids in a wide range of supercooled temperatures \cite{berthier2002jcp}.
-Moreover, for Brownian dynamics simulations of supercooled charged colloids with hard-sphere Yukawa interaction, it is found that $\lambda$ ranges from $0.64$ to $0.7$, which are also closely around $2/3$ \cite{wang2022prx}.
+Both the values of $\lambda$ of two samples are close to $2/3$.
+Similar results are also observed in other LJ liquids in a wide range of supercooled temperatures \cite{berthier2002jcp}.
 In fact, $2/3$ is the prediction of a mean-field theory \cite{berthier2000pre}.
-Therefore, by assuming $\tau_\mathrm{sh}^\infty = c \, \dot{\gamma}^{-2/3}$, the obtained $\tau_\mathrm{sh}^\infty$ still effectively rescale the data of $\tau_\mathrm{sh}(\tau_\mathrm{LC})$ onto Eq.~\ref{eq:scaled_exp_fit_transformation_function}.
+Recently, we furtherly show that the value of $\lambda$ is determined by the behaviors of localized elasticity and slightly alters among different samples \cite{wang2022prx,wang2024arxiv}.
+Nevertheless, by assuming $\tau_\mathrm{sh}^\infty = c \, \dot{\gamma}^{-2/3}$, the obtained $\tau_\mathrm{sh}^\infty$ still effectively collapse the data of $\tau_\mathrm{sh}(\tau_\mathrm{LC})$ with equation~\ref{eq:scaled_exp_fit_transformation_function}.